Blamed For Coronavirus Outbreak, Muslims In India Come Under Attack

 The #CoronaJihad hashtag is trending on Twitter in India, implying Muslims are using the virus as a form of Islamic "holy war."
 It's often accompanied by videos purportedly showing Muslims spitting on food and sneezing.

-"The right wing has found all these old videos, and is circulating them to insinuate that Indian Muslims are knowingly spreading coronavirus and that it is equivalent to terrorist activity," explains Pratik Sinha, co-founder of AltNews, an Indian website that debunks fake news.
+"The right wing has found all these old videos and is circulating them to insinuate that Indian Muslims are knowingly spreading coronavirus and that it is equivalent to terrorist activity," explains Pratik Sinha, co-founder of AltNews, an Indian website that debunks fake news.

 Sinha has been investigating such videos and says most of them are misleading.